 Consolidated Singles (Level 1)

 During the winter term, students may be offered the option of a consolidated single if space permits.
 A consolidated single is a double room with only one occupant where the occupant pays an additional fee.
 If a student does not accept the offer of a consolidated single and the associated charges, they are not permitted to use the entire room and must keep their items on their side of the room only.
 In addition, students who do not accept the option of a consolidated single may be assigned a new roommate or be moved to another double room.
-Please refer to http://www.brocku.ca/residence/policies_procedures/vacany_consolidation_policy for more information.
+Please refer to the Consolidated Singles process for more information.

 The Department of Residences understands that decorating is important in making your room and unit feel like home.
-The Department of Residence reserves the right to remove objectionable/inappropriate materials/writing even if in an approved area.
+The Department of Residences reserves the right to remove objectionable/inappropriate materials/writing even if in an approved area.
 Below is a guideline of what is and is not allowed in residence:

 Equipment Storage (Level 1)

 Personal belongings or room furnishings are not to be stored in common living areas in traditional style residences (e.g. hallways, stairwells or on landings between bedrooms in DeCew).
 This may include, but is not limited to: desk chairs; sports equipment; bicycles; laundry and packing materials.
 There is some limited storage for bikes and sports equipment available in traditional residence, please speak to the Service Desk. *Note: Some exceptions may be made to storage rules with prior approval from your Facilities Supervisor.